ba6tati/freelance.bgNotifier/README.md

-# freelance.bgNotifier
+# freelance.bg Notifier
-A simple python application that will notify you whenever a new job is posted on freelance.bg.
-This is NOT official app from the website!
+Tired of having to refresh to see the new jobs?
+Well now you can install this program that will run in background and will send you notifications whenever a new job is posted!

+## Disclaimer
+This is not the official program of freelance.bg

+## TODO
+* GUI
+* Premium job support
+* Installer